 Running is something you can do with no equipment – save a good pair of shoes.

 And this coming from the girl who has to think about any purchase for practically 2 weeks before finally investing!
-It truly isn’t me just being a pretentious runner haha.

 Honestly, a lot of running injuries can be avoided by running in the right shoes.

-Because there’s a lot that goes into shoe design, I always recommend going to a specialty running store.
+Since there’s a lot that goes into shoe design, I always recommend going to a specialty running store.
 They can assess the structure of your feet and your foot strike and recommend the best shoes for you and your goals.

 And hey, when I got plantar fasciitis in the spring they were even able to assess my feet over FaceTime!
 A lot of running stores are making accommodations like this during lockdown.